 Bots, you’ve been warned!

-About White Ops - White Ops is the global leader in bot detection and human verification on the Internet.
+About HUMAN - Formerly White Ops, HUMAN is the global leader in bot detection and human verification on the Internet.
 The company’s mission is to defend the open Internet and make everyone more secure by disrupting the profit centers of cybercrime.
-White Ops works globally with companies and industry groups that are dedicated to preventing malicious activity in advertising.
+HUMAN works globally with companies and industry groups that are dedicated to preventing malicious activity in advertising.